 The Jakes Gerwel Fellowship is an aspirational fellowship which will identify high potential individuals who through financial support, programmatic input and professional induction become expert teachers and educational leaders.
 Their impact will be amplified through communities of practice and in so doing they will influence every school in South Africa.

-An inaugural cohort of twenty Grade 12s will be selected as Candidate Fellows to start their university studies in 2018 at either the University of Cape Town or the University of Pretoria.
+A cohort of selected Candidate Fellows will start their university studies at either the University of Cape Town or the University of Pretoria.
 In addition to their academic studies, students will benefit from a world-class Fellowship Programme providing access to personal coaches, mentors and expert teachers, along with annual teaching internships and experiential leadership development events and activities.
 After completing their 3-year degree, students will qualify as high school teachers through a PGCE and then enter a 2-year induction phase as they are placed in partner schools as beginner teachers.
 Ongoing support and development will be offered through communities of practice.

 Applicants Currently in Grade 12: